Hh440/IndigoProject/README.md

 - Access the frontend application at `http://localhost:3000`.
 - View real-time flight status updates.
 - Receive notifications for flight status changes via app notifications, email, and SMS.
+- Use the admin panel to add and update flight details and send notifications (assumes user is logged in).

 ## Mock Data
 - Use the provided mock data for initial testing and development.